goblindegook/littlefoot/README.md

 ### Presentation

-* All style variants are folded into a single stylesheet.
-Add a `is-bottom-fixed` class to the `contentTemplate` to fix the footnote popover to the bottom of the viewport.
-To use a number in the footnote button instead of the default ellipsis, add a `littlefoot-footnote__button__number` class in the `buttonTemplate`.
+All style variants have been folded into a single stylesheet.
+The footnote popover is now automatically fixed to the bottom of the viewport on smaller screens, and you may alter this behaviour by overriding the CSS.

-* Breakpoint logic now relies on stylesheet media queries.
+Breakpoint methods were dropped in favour of a CSS-based approach.
+Override the stylesheets to customize screen width limits.

-* The markup for the ellipsis changed from three `<svg>` elements with a `<circle>` each to a single `<svg>` element containing all three `<circle>`s.
+The markup for the footnote button ellipsis changed from three `<svg>` elements with a `<circle>` each to a single `<svg>` element containing all three `<circle>`s.

 ## License